Male vs Female Great Dane: How Do They Compare? (With Pictures)

 A Great Dane’s grooming needs are minimal.
 That short, sleek coat does not shed too much but you will notice some hair around the house just because of the body size alone.
 Shedding will also intensify about twice a year with the change of seasons.
 Danes can do fine with a weekly brushing to remove those loose hairs.

 It’s a good idea to check the ears often to make sure there is no buildup of dirt, debris, or any signs of infection.
-This is especially true for those that do not have their ears cropped, as those big, heavy, floppy ears can trap in some nasty stuff.
+This is especially true for those who do not have their ears cropped, as those big, heavy, floppy ears can trap in some nasty stuff.

 Train your male Great Dane to tolerate routine nail clipping and regular baths.
 These dogs are massive and can be nearly impossible to control if they are trying to escape during these activities.
 It’s best to get started when they are young puppies; that way, you have no problem when they weigh more than 100 pounds.